 Composite creatures are most often the divinities of water sources, the "genius loci" or animating principle of rivers, lakes, and seas.
 Celtic lore has salmon-dragons and Bride, the serpent-goddess.
 French lore has the Dracs, Tarasque, Amphitere and Campchurch.

 Europe has the Amphisbaena, the Wyvern and Hippocampus.
 Australia has the Bunyip and Japan has the O-Gon-Cho.
 Some are like mermaid snake-humans such as the Naga in India, the Makara in Cambodia, the Lamia in Libya, and the Yamaga in Africa.

-My work has been included in these books:
+Melinda's work has been included in these books: